OmarHeviaArbana/Blog-Post-Manager/README.md

 - CRUD management of post categories by user ID with tables, reactive form, and validations.
 - Use of charts to display statistics of "like" and "dislike" for the user's posts.
 - Use of nested components.
+- For managing the state of the data, Redux is used.
 - Deployment of a REST API built with NestJS and utilization of a PostgreSQL database.

 **Author:** Omar Hevia Arbana